www.positive-palmistry.com

 Rings

-Curved line of semi circle lines are found in various places of hand and give the name as per the placement in hand
+A curved line of semi-circle lines are found in various places of the hand and give the name as per the placement in the hand

-Ring of Apollo: A curved line appears around the Apollo finger.
+Ring of Apollo: A curved line appears around Apollo's finger.
 It signifies a block to creativity.

 Ring of Solomon’s: Semicircular/curve/ straight lines in similar formation found on the mount of Jupiter.
-It is symbolizes wisdom, interest in the metaphysical, indicates healing tendencies and it is sometimes also called a caring line.
+It symbolizes wisdom, and interest in the metaphysical, indicates healing tendencies, and is sometimes also called a caring line.

-Girdle of Venus: A curved marking from the roots of the Saturn and Apollo fingers.
+Girdle of Venus: A curved marking from the roots of Saturn and Apollo's fingers.
 Its presence suggests hypersensitivity.

 General features of hand:

-Colour: The color of palm may vary according to race and complexion.
-The colors range from white, pink, red, ash, yellow, brown and black.
+lour: The colour of the palm may vary according to race and complexion.
+The colours range from white, pink, red, ash, yellow, brown, and black.

-Plain of Mars: This is the area present in the center of the palm between upper and lower Mars, it is associated with reserves of energy, physical stamina, en¬durance, enthusiasm, and ability to relax.
+Plain of Mars: This is the area present in the centre of the palm between upper and lower Mars, it is associated with reserves of energy, physical stamina, endurance, enthusiasm, and ability to relax.

 Jupiter Finger: The index or first finger, associated with ego and personal standing in the world.